flowagentnu/1rel-documentation/docs/misc/conditionals.md

   - **Triggers**: Execute logic (e.g., autofill, CRUD operations) when certain conditions are met.
 - **Action Buttons**
   - **Visibility**: Show or hide buttons depending on user context, field values, or item state.
+  - **Triggers**: Perform actions like sending emails, updating fields, or showing forms when conditions are met.

 These conditionals are defined using the same JSON format and evaluated by the `ConditionalHelper`.